jimchristie/jimchristie/_posts/2018-05-10-the-battle-for-the-net.md

   orientation: landscape
 date: '2018-05-10 02:57:47'
 ---
 You've probably heard that net neutrality is under attack from the FCC.
-Over the next weekish, a number of websites will be engaged in a campaign to lobby the Senate to vote to block the FCC's repeal of net neutrality.
+Over the next weekish, a number of websites will be engaged in a campaign to lobby the Senate to block the FCC's repeal of net neutrality.
 As a supporter of an open internet, I have decided to participate in this campaign.

 Many of the arguments around net neutrality focus on business objectives.